Directory of Federal Heritage Designations

 Canada’s program of historical commemoration recognizes nationally significant places, persons and events of Canadian history.
 Designations of national historic significance are made by the Minister of the Environment on the recommendation of the HSMBC.
 For more information on HHS, PNHS and NHE, see Criteria and guidelines for evaluating subjects of potential national historic significance.

-- Heritage Railway Stations (HRS): only designated Heritage Railway Stations that are still owned by a railway company under federal jurisdiction are subject to the Heritage Railway Stations Protection Act
+- Only designated Heritage Railway Stations that are still owned by a railway company under federal jurisdiction are subject to the Heritage Railway Stations Protection Act.

 Searching the Directory